 Our favourite rooms

 Set under beamed eaves, Nepeta is decorated in an earthy palette; it's dotted with antiques from Tetbury, but in such a way that it feels like you could be settled in amid your own collection.
 You can play chess in the freestanding bath tub, or stargaze through the shower's skylight as you scrub.
 If you desire rustic seclusion, check in to Tallet, a pretty stone cottage in Thyme's courtyard with a log burner to warm winter nights and an alfresco dining area for sunny afternoons.

 Wellies and a casual ensemble for rambles through the farm.
 Clear a little space in your suitcase for Thyme’s generous home-made treats, including little bottles of elderflower cordial or jars of jam.

 Over-12s only in the hotel; they'll need a separate room too.
 Younger children can only stay in Old Walls cottage.
-Kids can join for lunch in the Ox Barn restaurant and the Swan has a special 'cygnets' menu and staff will warm baby food.
-Babysitting (£8–10 an hour, plus a £7–12 booking fee) is available.
+Kids can join for lunch in the Ox Barn restaurant and the Swan has a children’s menu (staff will warm baby food too).

 With few exceptions, everything on your plate is grown or farmed on site.
 Thyme has a two-acre kitchen garden for herbs and vegetables; eggs come from the resident hens, quail and geese, and rare-breed sheep are reared in the grounds.
 The hotel recycles and composts waste, heating comes from a wood-pellet-fuelled boiler or a ground-source heat pump (in the Tithe Barn and cookery school).
 Thyme has received the highest rating from the Sustainable Restaurant Association and is working towards the eradication of single-use plastics.